victorliu5296/math-notes/source/content/posts/Why Formal Probability Theory.md

 This leads to the equation: $\aleph_0 \cdot m(V) = 1$, where $\aleph_0$ is the cardinality of the rational numbers.

 This can't be resolved properly.
 If we set $m(V)$ to anything greater than $0$, then the left-hand side blows up to infinity.
-So, we can only set the measure to something infinitesimal, $m(V) = 0$.
-Yet, if V has measure zero, how can its shifts cover the entire interval?
+So, we can only set the measure to zero, $m(V) = 0$.
+Yet, if $V$ has measure zero, how can its shifts cover the entire interval?

+### The Need for a New Foundation

-This paradox shook the foundations of probability theory.
+These paradoxes shook the foundations of probability theory.
 If we can't consistently assign probabilities (or measures) to all subsets of our sample space, how can we develop a rigorous theory?

-The solution came in the form of $σ$-algebras.
+The solution came in the form of measure theory and $\sigma$-algebras.
 Instead of trying to assign probabilities to every possible subset, we define a collection of "measurable" sets that play nicely with our probability measure.

-### Building a Better Foundation

-The Vitali set paradox reveals that our naive approach to assigning probabilities to all subsets of our sample space is fundamentally flawed.
 Let's think about what we need to build a consistent theory of probability:

 1. **A sample space**: We need a set of all possible outcomes.
 Let's call this $\Omega$.